emmett-framework/emmett/docs/tutorial.md

     return locals()
 ```

-as you can see, the `one` function will show up the post text, the comments users have wrote about it, and a commenting form.
+as you can see, the `one` function will show up the post text, the comments users have wrote about it, and a commenting form to allow users add new comments.

 We also need to expose a function to write posts, and it will be available only to users in the "admin" group, thanks to the `requires` decorator: